mikebenfield/euphrates/euphrates_sdl2/README.md

 Euphrates is an emulator for the Sega Master System, Sega Game Gear, and Sega SG-1000 Game consoles.

-This crate provides types and functions to provide Euphrates's multimedia needs with SDL2.
+This crate provides types and functions to implement Euphrates's multimedia traits with SDL2.

 ## License